hsghori/CS-Notes/high-performance-computer-architecture.md

 ```

 So while another thread has the lock, `lock_var` will equal 1 and the while loop will keep spinning.
 Once
 `lock_var` is released, another thread will take it using the exchange.
-This is a very simple lock and technicaly
+This is a very simple lock and technically
 works but suffers from the obvious problem that it requires a lot of writes to memory.

-The __test and write__ family of atomic instructisions atomicaly writes to memory based on a specific condition.:
+The __test and write__ family of atomic instructions atomically writes to memory based on a specific condition.:

 ```C
 void test_and_set(int& R1, int addr) {